raspberrychris/kidsteepees/content/blog/how-to-make-an-indoor-teepee-kids-will-love.md

 draft: false
 canonicalUrl: “/how-make-an-indoor-teepee-kids-will-love"
 url: how-make-an-indoor-teepee-kids-will-love
+description: "Learn how to make a teepee just for kids.
+This is the perfect activity that will keep your little ones entertained.
+It's easy and fun!"
 ---

 Kids love to play in teepees!
 In this post, we will show you how to make an indoor teepee for kids that they'll love.
 You don't need a sewing machine or any complicated tools, just some fabric and a few other supplies.